How to Make Your Own Butter in 15 Minutes

 Next, pour your butter and milk into a bowl covered with cheese cloth.
 Gather the cloth with the cheese in it.
 Squeeze out any extra milk from the butter.
 This is buttermilk and makes fantastic biscuits and pancakes!
 Do not discard it.
 Save it!

-Take the butter out of the cloth and rinse under VERY cold water.
+Now remove the butter out of the cloth and rinse under VERY cold water.
 If you are on municipal water, you may consider filtering and refrigerating water ahead of time to use in this rinse.
-This water can be discarded.
+This rinse water can be discarded.

 Don’t be salty (or do)

-Now, put your butter ball in a bowl and add about 1/8 of a teaspoon to the butter.
+Now, place your butter ball in a bowl and add about 1/8 teaspoon of salt to the butter.
 Use a wooden spoon or spatula to smooth the salt into the butter.
 I actually picked up the butter ball with clean hands and worked the salt into the butter that way.
 It was much easier on me.

 If you need your butter to be unsalted, just skip this step and your butter is ready for use!